0xhokusai/hokusai-get-started/README.md

 }
 ```
 ## Using Hokusai API
 Congratulations!
-Now, you're ready to use Hokusai API.
-Check out [Hokudai API Document](https://docs.hokusai.app/) for our full documentation .
-Let's try mininting and getting an NFT.
+You're ready to use Hokusai API.
+Check out [Hokusai API Document](https://docs.hokusai.app/) for a full documentation.
+Now, let's try mininting and getting an NFT.

 #### Mint an NFT
 To [mint](https://docs.hokusai.app/api/glosarry/#mint) an NFT, run the code below.